 Perspectives from across the education system

-Education analysts highlight that textbooks are most effective when paired by teacher training, supervision, and ongoing pedagogical support.
+Education analysts highlight that while textbooks are essential, complementary measures like teacher training, supervision, and pedagogical support are necessary for meaningful learning improvements.

 How this fits within the wider 2026 education budget